mann1x/pimax_bs_manager/README.md

 Original code from:
 https://github.com/TheMalkavien/lhbsv1_pimax

+Thanks a lot to TheMalkavien for posting is work and all the previous contributors!

 Added:
 - Discovery of base stations
 - System tray icon with status of Headset and Base stations via hover text